Top 10 highest paying professions in 2023

 Healthcare is expected to add two million new jobs over the next 10 years, the highest number of job openings in any sector, according to the US Bureau of Labor Statistics.

 “We are still feeling the effects of the ongoing COVID-19 pandemic.
-Baby boomers are aging, so we have a larger aging population, and preventive care is becoming more and more important,” explained Janica Ingram, career specialist.
-“Health care will remain a stable industry for a long time to come, with a large number of professions in demand.”
+Baby boomers are aging, so we have a larger aging population, and preventative care is becoming more and more important,” explained Jenica Ingram, career specialist.
+“Healthcare will remain a stable industry for a long time with a large number of in-demand professions.”

 Ingram noted that if the medical field is not for you, other industries, such as engineering and management, can also lead you to a profitable job.